 We have plenty of content to help you plan your days at Disneyland.
 We have a full one-day itinerary for Disneyland.
 We also have a One-Day Disney California Adventure Itinerary.
 Generally, we recommend visitors try to visit each park for a full day and then split a third day between the two parks.
 We don’t like to encourage too much hopping until you’re familiar with both parks.

 There is no more free FASTPASS at Disneyland.
-Instead, guests now have the option of purchasing either Genie+ or Individual Lightning Lanes in order to access the Lightning Lanes of select rides.
-We have a Complete Guide to Genie+ and Lightning Lanes at Disneyland and Disney California Adventure.
+Instead, guests now have the option of purchasing either Lightning Lane Multi Pass or Single Pass in order to access the Lightning Lanes of select rides.
+We have a Complete Guide to Lightning Lanes at Disneyland and Disney California Adventure.

-Genie+ costs $25 to $30 per day and includes—subject to a whole host of rules—access to eleven Lightning Lanes at Disneyland park and eight Lightning Lanes at Disney California Adventure.
-Three more rides have Individual Lightning Lanes available for separate purchase.
+Multi Pass costs $32 or more per day and includes—subject to a whole host of rules—access to around a dozen Lightning Lanes at Disneyland park and eight Lightning Lanes at Disney California Adventure.
+Two more rides have Single Pass Lightning Lanes available for separate purchase.

 Altogether, about half the rides at the resort have Lightning Lanes, for all other rides you’ll use the regular standby lines if you want to ride.